 You also want to consider your hardware and go for hand-hammered finishes and even matte.
 Your countertops can also be a great place to put an interesting texture and you might consider leathered granite.

 7. Colorful Islands

 Giving your kitchen island a bright color can make it the focal point of your kitchen.
 Having a big and bold island is a kitchen trend that is shifting the focus of kitchens from cabinets or appliances and making it about your awesome island.

-Islands are great for making some extra counter space, storage or a place to eat, and now they are featured as a bright colorful centerpiece in trendy kitchens.
-It is good to see kitchen islands getting the attention they deserve.
+Islands are great for making some extra counter space, storage, or a place to eat, and now they are featured as a bright colorful centerpiece in trendy kitchens.
+It is good to see kitchen Island getting the attention they deserve.